-In December 2004, the Company committed to a plan and came to an understanding to sell six of its nine sports and fitness complexes to an affiliate of Millennium Partners ("Millennium") for \$65.0 million.
-Millennium is the Company's largest stockholder and is the landlord at four of these Clubs.
+In December 2004, the Company committed to a plan and came to an understanding to sell six of its nine sports and fitness complexes to an affiliate of Millennium for \$65.0 million.
+Millennium is the Company s largest stockholder and is the landlord at four of these Clubs.
 The Clubs to be sold include three facilities located in New York City, and single Clubs in Boston, Massachusetts, Washington D.C. and San Francisco, California.
 In addition, the management agreement for the Club in Miami, Florida will be assigned to Millennium.
-Based on the following (i) the Company has \$100 million of term loans which are due in March 2006, (ii) Millennium is the landlord at four of the Clubs which are part of this transaction and they are the owner of the Club in Miami and therefore have an interest in these Clubs and (iii) Millennium has representation of the Board of Directors and has access to the financial information relating to these Clubs, the Company concluded that, as of December 31, 2004, the sale was probable and is expected to occur prior to December 31, 2005.
+Based on the following (i) the Company has \$100 million of term loans which are due in March 2006, (ii) Millennium is the landlord at four of the Clubs which are part of this transaction and they are the owner of the Club in Miami and therefore have an interest in these Clubs and (iii) Millennium has representation of the Board of Directors and have access to the financial information relating to these Clubs, the Company concluded that, as of December 31, 2004, the sale was probable and is expected to occur prior to December 31, 2005.
 On February 8, 2005, the Company entered into a formal letter of intent with Millennium.
 Accordingly, the Company reported the assets of the Clubs as held for sale, the liabilities as liabilities relating to assets held for sale and operations of the Clubs as discontinued operations in accordance with SFAS No. 144.

 In October 2004, the Company sold three SportsMed physical therapy facilities for \$600,000.
 The Company continues to own and operate two SportsMed facilities that are located within The Sports Cub/LA Clubs in Los Angeles and Orange County.
+The Company recorded a provision of \$527,000 for the loss on the sale of these SportsMed assets in the third quarter of 2004.